Belal-Bari/Belal-Bari/README.md

 - GIMP(Image manipulation tool)

 ### Things I am currently doing <br/>
-- Learning Prometheus & Grafana.
+- Preparing for CKA certification.
 - Learning the security aspects of DevOps.
 - Looking for a full-time job.